Phishing is one of the subtlest threats in the dark world of cyber threats.

 Indeed, much depends on users’ behavior, and threat actors know that.

 How to avoid phishing: identifying threats

-Scammers have increased their sophistication to induce victims into trap.
+Scammers have increased their sophistication to induce victims into traps.

 Phishing emails and text messages may look like they’re from a company you know or trust.

 Particularly, imitations may include fake notifications or communication from one’s bank, credit card company.
 They may come from a social networking site, an online payment website or app, or an online store.

 They have a common feature.
 Phishing emails and text messages often tell a story to trick you into clicking on a link or opening an attachment.

 Detection of these threats has been more difficult over time.